Stocks mount biggest comeback in years; S&P 500 jumps 2.6% - NewsBreak

 Stocks mount biggest comeback in years; S&P 500 jumps 2.6%

-The Standard & Poor's 500 index jumped to a gain of 2.6%, a stunning reversal after earlier being down as much as 2.4% and touching its lowest level in nearly two years.
-The Dow Jones industrial average swung more than 1,500 points from its low to its high.
+The S&P 500 jumped to a gain of 2.6%, a stunning reversal after earlier being down as much as 2.4% and touching its lowest level in nearly two years.
+The Dow Jones Industrial Average swung more than 1,500 points from its low to its high.
 The turnarounds were the biggest for each index since March 2020.

 Other markets around the world likewise veered sharply from losses to gains, while analysts offered possible reasons for the reversal but little that was concrete.

-That forced investors to brace for continued, big hikes in interest rates by the Federal Reserve to get inflation under control, and the potential recession those moves could create.
-The Dow fell as much as 549 points shortly after the report's release, and the Nasdaq composite was down as much as 3.2%.
+That forced investors to brace for continued, big hikes to interest rates by the Federal Reserve to get inflation under control, and the potential recession those moves could create.
+The Dow Jones Industrial Average fell as many as 549 points shortly after the report's release, and the Nasdaq was down as much as 3.2%.

 Stocks in Europe also flipped from losses caused by the U.S. inflation data, while Treasury yields pulled back a little from their initial surge.
 The value of the U.S. dollar against other currencies sank after initially jumping.

-They're the latest jagged, back-and-forth moves for markets, which have been swinging sharply because of all the uncertainties about economies around the world and how badly higher interest rates will hurt them.
+They're the latest jagged, back-and-forth moves for markets, which have been swinging sharply due to all the uncertainties about economies around the world and how badly higher interest rates will hurt them.

 “Hopefully it's because people have dug into the details of the inflation report and noticed a few signs that we could get inflation relief by the end of the year,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.